CFWLoader/FraudMiner/doc/marked_list.md

 - `Mark` means papers have been marked(downloaded) but unread.
 - `Read` means papers have been read but may need more processes.
 - `Stop` means papers have been read but papers do not effect to the research and possibly would not be viewed more.
+- `Hang` means papers seem meaningless whatever they are read or not, need more discussions or examinations.
 - `Note` means papers may have benefit for the research and papers have been noted to the documents for future work.
 - `Compare` means papers are valuable for the research and compared with other noted papers.
 These papers seem like the final choice.
 - `Done` means this paper is the problem I will work for.